albertodoimo/ACTAM/README.md

 }
 ```

-These function are then scheduled with the respective ratios by the `PlaySound()` function which is called once the play button is pressed:
+These functions are then scheduled with the respective ratios by the `PlaySound()` function, that is called once the play button is pressed:

 ```javascript
 bassLoop = setInterval(playBass, msRep/planetRatios[7]);
 ```

-Once the stop button is pressed the `stopSound()` function is called, which will clear the scheduled intervals and set the volumes to 0.
+Once the stop button is clicked, the `stopSound()` function is called.
+It will clear the scheduled intervals and set the volumes to 0.

 ### Controls

-- The user can set the volume of a synth by adjusting the correspondent slider.
-Once this is done the `changeVolume()` function is called which adjusts the corresponding value of the array `volumes[]`.
+- The user can set the volume of a synth by adjusting the corresponding slider.
+Once this is done the `changeVolume()` function is called, adjusting the corresponding value of the array `volumes[]`.
-- The mute button sets all the values of the array `volumes[]` to 0 after saving the values on a temporary array which will be used to restore the volumes once the unmute button is pressed.
+- The mute button sets all the values of the array `volumes[]` to 0, after saving the old values in a temporary array, that will be used to restore the volumes once the unmute button is activated.
-- Finally, in order to change the ratio of playing of a planet we needed to stop the whole sound as to be able to re-schedule the `play` function of that planet without loosing the sync with the others.
-The `changeRatio()` function therfore sets the new value of the array `planeRatios[]` and calls the `stopSound()` function.
-The user will then need to hit the play button once again and wait for the planets to sync and start playing again.
+- Finally, in order to change the ratio of playing of a planet, it was necessary to stop the whole sound to be able to re-schedule the `play` function of that planet without loosing sync with respect to the others.
+Therefore, the `changeRatio()` function sets the new value of the array `planeRatios[]` and calls the `stopSound()` function.
+The user will then need to hit the play button once again and wait for the planets to sync.

 ### Planets and Audio Synchronization

-As we already mentioned in the Graphical Implementation section, the planets move synchronously with the audio.
-In particular the synth will start playing a new note when the corresponding planet passes the closest vertical semiaxis of the ellipse it is tracing.
+As we already mentioned in the [Graphical Implementation](#graphical-implementation) section, the planets move synchronously with the audio.
+In particular, **the synth will start playing a new note when the corresponding planet crosses the closest vertical semiaxis of the ellipse it is tracing**.
 The volume (controlled by the envelope) will reach its maximum when the planet passes the opposite semiaxis.
 This is achieved in the following way:
-The planets trace their orbit in the exact time interval that schedules the callback of the function `play` for each planet.
-Here we report the value that controls the translation along the ellipse (the translation code has already been reported in the graphical section):
+the planets trace their orbit in the exact time interval that schedules the callback of the function `play` for each planet.
+Below, we report the value that controls the translation along the ellipse (the translation code has already been reported in the graphical section):

 ```javascript
 revolutionRate = 2 * Math.PI * (context.currentTime/(msRep/modifier/1000));
 ```

-where `msRep` is a constant that defines the general bpm of the system and `modifier` is the `planetRatio[]` value passed to the `planet()` function.
+where `msRep` is a constant that defines the general BPM of the system and `modifier` is the `planetRatio[]` value passed to the `planet()` function.

-At the same time the planets need to be synched with the sound as to avoid phase shifts between motion and sound.
+At the same time the planets need to be synced with the sound to avoid phase shifts.
 This task is performed by the `synch()` function which checks if: `sin(revolutionRate)==0 && cos(revolutionRate)==1`.
-If the condition is true the planets and the audio are synchronized so the planets can start moving `movePlanet=1;` and the audio can start playing `playSound();` During the time needed for this to happen a loading text is displayed.
+If the condition is true the planets and the audio are synchronized.
+Thus, the planets can start moving (`movePlanet = 1`) and the audio can start playing (`playSound()`).
+During the time needed for this to happen, a loading text is displayed.

 <p align="center">
   <img src="Images/README/loading.png" width="20%" >